emilhe/dash-extensions/README.md

 ## Enrichments

-At the time of writing, the following enrichments (as compared to Dash 1.14.0) have been implemented,

-* Ordering and form (single element versus list) of (`Output`, `Input`, `State`) does not matter.
-Hence, you could do this,

-        @app.callback(Input("input_id", "input_prop"), Output("output_id", "output_prop"))

-* A new `Trigger` component has been added.
+The `enrich` module provides a number of enrichments of the `Dash` object, which can be enabled in a modular fashion.
+To get started, replace the `Dash` object by a `DashProxy` object and pass the desired transformations via the `transformations` keyword argument,

+    from enrich import DashProxy, TriggerTransform, GroupTransform, ServersideOutputTransform, NoOutputTransform

+    app = DashProxy(transforms=[
+        TriggerTransform(),  # enable use of Trigger objects GroupTransform(),  # enable use of the group keyword ServersideOutputTransform(),  # enable use of ServersideOutput objects NoOutputTransform(),  # enable callbacks without output
+    ])

+The `enrich` module also exposes a `Dash` object, which is a `DashProxy` object with all transformations loaded, i.e. a batteries included approach.
+However, it is recommended to only load the transforms are that actually used.

+#### TriggerTransform

+Makes it possible to use the `Trigger` component.
 Like an `Input`, it can trigger callbacks, but its value is not passed on to the callback,

     @app.callback(Output("output_id", "output_prop"), Trigger("button", "n_clicks"))
     def func():  # note that "n_clicks" is not included as an argument

-* It is now possible to have callbacks without an `Output`,
+#### NoOutputTransform

+Assigns dummy output automatically when a callback if declared without an `Output`,

     @app.callback(Trigger("button", "n_clicks"))  # note that the callback has no output

+#### GroupTransform

-* A new `group` keyword makes it possible to bundle callbacks together.
+Enables the `group` keyword, which makes it possible to bundle callbacks together.
 This feature serves as a work around for Dash not being able to target an output multiple times.
 Here is a small example,

     @app.callback(Output("log", "children"), Trigger("left", "n_clicks"), group="my_group")
     def left():
         return "left"

     @app.callback(Output("log", "children"), Trigger("right", "n_clicks"), group="my_group")
     def right():
         return "right"

-* A new `ServersideOutput` component has been added.
+#### ServersideOutputTransform

+Makes it possible to use the `ServersideOutput` component.
 It works like a normal `Output`, but _keeps the data on the server_.
 By skipping the data transfer between server/client, the network overhead is reduced drastically, and the serialization to JSON can be avoided.
 Hence, you can now return complex objects, such as a pandas data frame, directly,

         @app.callback(ServersideOutput("store", "data"), Trigger("left", "n_clicks"))
         def query():